Nargeshdb/Inference-Artifact/README.md

 ./table3.sh
 ```

 TODO(MS): will it be completely obvious how the output of the script corresponds to the table?
 If not, give some guidance.
+(NS) This part is clear I think!
+The output contains all the information mentioned in the paper.

 **Note**: The numbers reported in Table 3 were generated on a machine with a 12th Gen Intel Core i-7-12700 Processor with 20 cores and 32 GB of RAM.
 Performance of the inference algorithm and Resource Leak Checker on the Docker container might be different compared to those reported in the paper.